acraven/acraven.github.io/_posts/2017-01-09-dockerised-dotnet-core-api-1-of-3.md

 dotnet test app\DotnetApiReference.Tests\project.json
 {% endhighlight %}

-The API can be run locally using `dotnet run`.
+The API can be run locally using `dotnet run`, remembering to use the `-p` argument.

 {% highlight batch %}
 dotnet restore